ycrc/r-novice-gapminder/_episodes/07-control-flow.md

 same operation on each, a `for()` loop will do the job.
 We saw `for()` loops in the shell lessons earlier.
 This is the most flexible of looping operations, but therefore also the hardest to use correctly.
-Avoid using `for()` loops unless the order of iteration is important: i.e. the calculation at each iteration depends on the results of previous iterations.
+In general, the advice of many `R` users would be to learn about `for()` loops, but to avoid using `for()` loops unless the order of iteration is
+important: i.e. the calculation at each iteration depends on the results of previous iterations.
+If the order of iteration is not important, then you should learn about vectorized alternatives, such as the `purr` package, as they pay off in computational efficiency.

 The basic structure of a `for()` loop is:

 ~~~
-for(iterator in set of values){
+for (iterator in set of values) {
   do a thing
 }
 ~~~